Jordan-Kronecker invariants of Lie algebra representations and degrees of invariant polynomials: Canonical form of a pair of linear maps

 \section{Canonical form of a pair of linear maps}

-In this section, we briefly remind some results from \cite{Gantmaher88} on a canonical form of a pair of linear maps.
-We state the main theorem in matrix form which is convenient for further considerations.
+In this section, we recall the normal form theorem for a pair of linear maps.
+We first state the theorem in the matrix form, and then discuss the invariant meaning of the ingredients involved.

-\begin{theorem} Consider two vector spaces $U$ and $V$ over an algebraically closed field $\mathbb{K}$ of characteristic zero.
+\begin{theorem}[On the Jordan-Kronecker normal form \cite{Gantmaher88}] Consider two complex vector spaces $U$ and $V$.
 Then for every two linear maps $A, B: U\to V$ there are bases in $U$ and $V$ in which the matrices of the pencil $\mathcal P=\{A + \lambda B\}$ have the following block-diagonal form:

-where $0_{g, h}$ is the zero $g \times h$-matrix and each pair of the corresponding blocks $A_i$ and $B_i$ takes one of the following forms:
+where $0_{m, n}$ is the zero $m \times n$-matrix, and each pair of the corresponding blocks $A_i$ and $B_i$ takes one of the following forms:

-1. Jordan block with eigenvalue $\lambda_0 \in \mathbb{K}$
+1. Jordan block with eigenvalue $\lambda_0 \in \mathbb{C}$

 2. Jordan block with eigenvalue $\infty$

 3. Horizontal Kronecker block

 4. Vertical Kronecker block